-Businesses interact with East Suffolk Councils, and the rest of the public sector, through many channels.
+Businesses interact with East Suffolk Council, and the rest of the public sector, through many channels.
 These include direct services, as well as business support via the New Anglia Growth Hub, and services provided at local, county and national level.
 The landscape can be confusing.
 It also frequently changes.

-The Councils will understand the services that they, and their partners, offer.
-They will signpost business customers efficiently, working especially closely with partners at Suffolk County Council, New Anglia Local Enterprise Partnership and Suffolk Chamber of Commerce.
+The Council will understand the services that it, and its partners, offer.
+It will signpost business customers efficiently, working especially closely with partners at Suffolk County Council, New Anglia Local Enterprise Partnership and Suffolk Chamber of Commerce.
 There will be no "wrong door" for East Suffolk's businesses.